How to Start Your Online Fitness Business in 2026

 Other things to consider are a contractual agreement (with cancellation policy, refunds, etc.), liability release, and safety waiver forms.
 As you get started, you can google templates online, but you’ll eventually want to hire someone down the road to make it more all-encompassing.

-With that said, we hope you feel a lot more excited and knowledgeable about how to start a fitness business online this year.
+With that said, we hope you feel a lot more excited and knowledgeable about how to start a fitness business online in 2026.

 Take the first step of your journey by trying a Dacast free 14-day trial to see what all is possible.